 This is what it looks like coming out of the oven.
 Some persons like a softer top.
 We like it this way... and it is more reminiscent of the hell at top and hell at bottom sentiment.

-CHEF”S NOTE: This photo shows Kari’s food styling for her article.
+STEWARD’S NOTE: This photo shows my food styling for my article in my Dubai column, WHen Hunger Strikes in the WKND magazine for the Khaleej Times.
 The pudding is not traditionally served this way, though it looks beautiful.
-Here she styled it with some custard, which went very well with it.
-Great plating hon!
+Here I styled it with some custard, which went very well with it.

 Are you looking for other sweet treats?